T-Bugging/Hacakathon_Prototype/README.md

 # **AI-Powered News  Platform**

-NewsVerify is a cutting-edge web application designed to help users assess the credibility of news articles.
+Our platfrom is a cutting-edge web application designed to help users assess the credibility of news articles.
 By leveraging Google's Gemini AI, the platform analyzes headlines and article links to provide a reliability score, assisting users in distinguishing between authentic and potentially misleading content.

 ---